 Jump Split

-The Jump Split is a bodyweight movement where you jump vertically and switch your front and back leg position in mid-air.
-It is a compound exercise that combines a split squat position with repeated jumps, making it useful when training force production and landing mechanics without external load.
+The Jump Split is a plyometric bodyweight movement where you jump vertically and switch your front and back leg positions in mid-air.
+Combining a split squat stance with explosive jumps, it trains force production, coordination, and landing mechanics without any external load.

-The exercise primarily targets the quads and glutes, with the calves contributing during takeoff and landing.
-The hips and core help keep the body upright and stable while controlling each landing, especially as fatigue builds and coordination becomes more demanding.
+Single-leg squat-based training improves landing biomechanics and neuromuscular control, both of which are essential for reducing injury risk during repeated jumping (Henderson & Shimokochi, 2025).
+The hips and core keep the body upright and stable through each landing, especially as fatigue builds and coordination becomes more demanding.

 - Stand with your feet hip-width apart, core engaged, and arms relaxed at your sides.